 Deanna is the co-director of CIY and has a deep respect and passion for the tradition of Iyengar Yoga and the culturing of intelligence and wisdom in body, heart and mind.
 Deanna has been involved in the community and practicing for over a decade.
-She’s studied with Margot Kitchen, Marlene Mawhinney, Eyal Shifroni, Usha Devi and Faeq and Corine Biria while continuing annual training with Jawahar Bangera other senior teachers.
+She’s studied with Margot Kitchen, Marlene Mawhinney, Eyal Shifroni, Usha Devi and Faeq and Corine Biria while continuing annual training with Jawahar Bangera and other senior teachers.
 In 2015, Deanna completed the Pre-Teacher Training Program and is currently working toward her Introductory Level II certificate.
+She continues to study locally with Sharoni Fixler.
 Deanna officially joined CIY in 2016, bringing her talent and commitment to studio management and community-building.
 Her teaching style is vibrant, sincere and fun.

 Inga started taking yoga in 1994 in London Iyengar Yoga Institute where she mainly studied with June Whittaker Pisano.
 Soon yoga became a retreat for her in a busy London life providing stress relief as well as keeping the body strong and supple.
 Inga came to Calgary in 1999 and rediscovered Iyengar yoga at the Centre.
 She completed the Iyengar Pre-Teacher Training Program in 2013 as well as the Iyengar Teacher Training with Margot Kitchen.
 Inga holds an Intermediate Junior I certification completed through the Iyengar Yoga Association of Canada.